zacosta1/BikeServiceManagementSystem/README.md

 # Bike Service Management System
-This project is a business solution that allows bike mechanics to manage bike servicing, developed to showcase my ASP.NET and C# development skills.
+This project is a business solution that allows bike mechanics to manage bike servicing, developed to refresh and showcase my ASP.NET and C# development skills.

 The solution features CRUD (Create, Read, Update, and Delete) functions through:
 - Creating a new service, service details, and service parts required by a service